SpektraSystems/Microsoft-Cloud-Workshop/building a resilient iaas architecture/readme.md

 2. Once you are logged in to the portal, navigate to Resource Groups.

-3. Note that you have access to five resource groups – ODL_lift-shift-xxxxx-01, ODL_lift-shift-xxxxx-02, ODL_lift-shift-xxxxx-03,  ODL_lift-shift-xxxxx-04 and ODL_lift-shift-xxxxx-05.
-Note: All these 5 resource groups has the pre-deployed environment. **User need not deploy any resource during the lab**
+3. Note that you have access to eight resource groups – ODL_iaas-arch-xxxxx-01, ODL_iaas-arch-xxxxx-02, ODL_iaas-arch-xxxxx-03,  ODL_iaas-arch-xxxxx-04 and ODL_iaas-arch-xxxxx-05, ODL_iaas-arch-xxxxx-06, ODL_iaas-arch-xxxxx-07, ODL_iaas-arch-xxxxx-08  Note: All these 8 resource groups has the pre-deployed environment. **User need not deploy any resource during the lab**

-4. Navigate to the resource group **ODL_lift-shift-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc
+4. Navigate to the resource group **ODL_iaas-arch-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc

 5. Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received

-6. Now check if MySQL Workbench is already installed
+6. Now check if students lab files are already downloaded in C:\HOL

 ## Verify Azure Access